yufeizhao/yufeizhao.github.io/a34/index.md

 ## Homework
-You should hand in **exactly six problems** each week, at least four from the topics problem set based on the lecture.
+You should hand in carefully written solutions to **exactly six problems** each week, at least four from the topics problem set based on the lecture.

 Do not hand in supplementary problems rated strictly less than [2]; these are too easy.

-Please do not hand in more than six problems, as this creates extra work for the graders.
-(Non-registered students should not hand in solutions)
+You are encouraged to work on as many problems as you like, but please hand do not hand in more than six, as this creates extra work for the graders.
+(Non-registered students should not hand in solutions.)

 _Late policy._ Late homework will not be accepted.